a2hosting/a2-optimized-wp/README.md

 ## Description

-**This update fixes an important security issue.
-Please upgrade immediately**

-A2 Optimized is designed to make it *quick and easy* to *speed up* and secure your website by installing and configuring several well known, stable plugins with a few clicks of a button.
+A2 Optimized is designed to make it *quick and easy* to *speed up* and secure your website by installing and configuring several well known, stable optimizations with a few quick clicks.

-**Have you ever tried to configure *W3 Total cache* and got lost in the mess of configuration pages?**

-A2 Optimized has broken it down into the most valuable optimizations and will automatically configure W3 Total Cache for what works best in most shared hosting environments.
+A2 Optimized has broken it down into the most valuable optimizations and will automatically configure your site for what works best in most shared hosting environments.

 ### Free Optimizations

-**Caching with W3 Total Cache**:

-* Enable Page, Object and Database caching with W3 Total cache in one click.
+**Disk Based Page Caching**:

 * Page Caching stores full copies of pages on the disk so that php code and database queries can be skipped by the web server.
-* Object Caching stores commonly used elements such as menus / widgets and forms on disk or in memory to speed up page rendering.
+* Object Caching stores commonly used elements such as menus / widgets and forms in memory to speed up page rendering.
-* Database cache stores copies of common database queries on disk or in memcory to speed up page rendering.

 **Minify HTML Pages**:

-* Auto Configure W3 Total Cache to remove excess white space and comments from html pages to compress their size.
+* Remove excess white space and comments from html pages to compress their size.
-* This provides for minor imporvements in page load time.
+* This provides for minor improvements in page load time.

-**Minify CSS Files**:
+**Minify Inline CSS and Javascript**:

-* Auto Configure W3 Total Cache to condense CSS files into non human-readable compressed files.
-* Combines multiple css files into a single download.
-* Can provide significant speed imporvements for page loads.

-**Minify JS Files**:

-* Auto Configure W3 Total Cache to condense JavaScript files into non human-readable compressed files.
-* Combines multiple js files into a single download.
+* Further reduce the size of cached pages by optimizing inline CSS and Javascript.
-* Can provide significant speed imporvements for page loads.
+* Can provide significant speed improvements for page loads.

 **Gzip Compression**:

-* Turns on gzip compression using W3 Total Cache.
+* Turns on gzip compression for cached pages.
 * Ensures that files are compressed before transfering them.
-* Can provide significant speed imporvements for page loads.
+* Can provide significant speed improvements for page loads.
 * Reduces bandwidth required to serve web pages.

 **Deny Direct Access to Configuration Files and Comment Form**: